-2.4 A comprehensive self-evaluation process helps identify those areas where progress has been made and where further improvement is required.
+- 2.6 A comprehensive data set of school performance, coupled with evaluations of impact and effectiveness of Council based and brokered support feeds into the overall evaluation.
+It should be noted, however, that self-evaluation is an on-going process and the SER will consider the 2019-20 provisional KS4 and Post 16 results during the 2020-21, however, there needs to be acknowledgement of the relaxation of performance measures across the education sector. - 2.7 A comprehensive self-evaluation process helps identify those areas where progress has been made and where further improvement is required.
 Emerging findings, via ongoing self-evaluation is captured every Autumn and Spring time as well as via quarterly performance and finance reporting mechanisms.
-This report details the high-level findings only and these are shown in the Summary SER attached as appendix 2.
 Moreover, it is the high-level points only, which are presented in the narrative in this report shown under Section 6.